pschorderet/NEAT/README.md

 ### Tutorial
 Novice users can follow through the entire analysis of a test dataset provided as part of the package.
 Please follow the tutorials found in the 'vignette' folder

+NEAT is still under developent.
+If you encounter any bug, please contact us.